 Anderson University’s Accelerated Bachelor of Science in Nursing second-degree program is one of only 10 in the state of Indiana.
 Candidates who have already completed a bachelor’s degree can earn a BSN in 21 months from the same excellent faculty who prepare nurses in our traditional four-year program.

 This full-time five-semester program requires 61 credit hours of nursing education.
 After completing all required prerequisites, the 14 credit hour clinical phase of the program will begin in May of each year.
 In the fall semester, the accelerated second-degree students will join the junior cohort of the traditional BSN program.
-Students should expect to attend class or participate in clinical activities four to five days a week.
+Students should expect to attend class or participate in clinical activities five days a week.
 Courses are taught in a face-to-face format on campus, as well in designated clinical practicum sites.
 Simulation experiences are integrated throughout the curriculum.

 As Anderson University works to prepare graduates for lives service to society, we are uniquely positioned to meet this growing need.
 The School of Nursing is dedicated to preparing nurses to personally thrive in a complex healthcare environment.
 The curriculum focuses on critical thinking as well as emotional intelligence, mindfulness, and professionalism.

 - Submission of a university application (does not apply to students currently enrolled at AU)

 - Completion of a bachelor degree from an accredited and recognized college or university with a minimum cumulative grade-point average of 2.75 or higher.